Intro background

 Reduction Targets

-Vehicle miles per person per day gives a good overview of how much driving is required to live and work in Sunnyvale.
-This metric has been very stable over recent years and in order to meet our GHG reduction goals, we will need to create living spaces that are more conducive to car-free living while supporting a range of new mobility options.
+Vehicle miles per person per day give a good overview of how much driving is required to live and work in Sunnyvale.
+This metric has been very stable over recent years.
+To meet our GHG reduction goals, we will need to create living spaces that are more conducive to car-free living while supporting a range of new mobility options.

 null